-During the retreat we have a no sex rule that we expect our participants to honor.
+During the retreat we have a no sex rule that we expect our participants to honour.
 How long you stop having sex before the retreat is up to you but we encourage you to stop having sexual relations at least a few days before the retreat begins.

 There are 22 tambos (jungle cabins) at Kapitari.
 18 of them are single occupancy and 2 can accommodate 2 people in separate beds.
-These will be offered on a first come, first served basis to those that request them.
+These will be offered on a first come first served basis to those that request them.
 However, we normally advise people against sharing.
 Working with ayahuasca is a deeply personal experience and for most people, having privacy and alone time is hugely beneficial and sometimes really necessary.

 What is the weather like?

 The weather in the rainforest around Iquitos is unpredictable all year around.
 There is no distinct dry season and wet season like you find in the mountains of Peru.
 Sometimes there are weeks where it hardly rains at all and other weeks can have a lot of heavy rainfall.
 However, an average week in Iquitos will be mostly dry and sunny with a few heavy rain showers scattered throughout the week.
 One thing is pretty much guaranteed is that whatever the amount of rain, the temperature will be hot and humid almost all the time.

 I don’t speak Spanish, is that a problem?